varnerlab/CellFreeModelGenerationKit/docs/src/vff_format.md

 ### BIO-TYPE-PREFIXES section

 Bio-type prefixes records are used to identify and declare the types of species.
+This section is written between the #BIO-TYPE-PREFIXES::START and #BIO-TYPE-PREFIXES::STOP tags.

 #### Example
 ```